ponyta/dotfiles/config/README.md

 # Config Templates

-This folder generally contains config files for applications specific to a system.
-You should generally copy them as a template, rather than symlinking them directly.
+`~/.config` contains general config files for a system.
+You should link directories directly like so:

+`ln -s nvim ~/.config/nvim`